google/fscrypt/README.md

 after `pam_unix.so` in `/etc/pam.d/common-auth` or similar, and to add the
 line:
 ```
-session     optional    pam_fscrypt.so lock_policies
+session     optional    pam_fscrypt.so
 ```
 after `pam_unix.so` in `/etc/pam.d/common-session` or similar.

-The `lock_policies` option locks the directories protected with the user's login passphrase when the last session ends.
-All the types also support the `debug` option which prints additional debug information to the syslog.
+To make `pam_fscrypt.so` print debugging messages to the system log, add the `debug` option.
+All hook types accept this option.

 ### Allowing `fscrypt` to check your login passphrase